The whole point of online dating is to not have to use it ever again, as quickly as is humanly possible. It’s on every single’s to do list, right?

 WHY am I even qualified for this race?

 Aka, why am I single?
+Why do I even need this single’s to do list?
 Get honest with yourself here… do you tend to pick the wrong people?
 Do you always end up pushing people away?
 Are you always jealous and picking fights?
 Do you tend to feel trapped?
 Are you dating people who aren’t really up to scratch, because you think they’re safer?
 Are you lacking confidence, because you don’t feel at your best?
 If nothing changes, nothing changes… cue mental image of wooden horse going around and around on that wretched carousel.

 Try to work out WHY your answer to your first WHY was what it was…